 In the following specifications, candidates need to study advance notice materials in preparation for questions on external exam papers.

-These materials will be published on the relevant qualification page on 13 March and hard copies will be supplied in the exam:
+These materials will be published on the relevant qualification page (and Teach Cambridge) on 13 March and hard copies will be supplied in the exam:

-The practical skills and techniques for each science (Biology, Chemistry and Physics) are assessed directly in the practical endorsement, using the common practical assessment criteria (CPAC).
+The practical skills and techniques for each science (Biology, Chemistry, Physics and Geology) are assessed directly in the practical endorsement.

 The assessment of the practical endorsement is carried out by teachers as they observe students carrying out practical activities.

-The requirements of the practical endorsement are detailed in the relevant specification, available via the qualification page.
+The requirements of the practical endorsement are detailed in the relevant specification, available via the qualification page and Teach Cambridge.
+We also provide useful advice on the administration of the practical endorsement in our FAQs.

 The result for the practical endorsement will be reported on each student’s certificate as ‘Pass’ or ‘Not Classified’.